hrldcpr/blog/_drafts/visual-sum-of-cubes.md

     \end{aligned}
     $$

-The last two steps are just inserting the formula for $$\sum k^2$$ from above, and simplifying the polynomial.
+The last two steps are just inserting the formula for $$\sum k^2$$ (from above!) and simplifying the polynomial.

 ## Summary

-So there we have it, all the 'visual' proofs of sums of powers before you have to start using more than 3 dimensions, which isn't very 'visual' for humans.
+So there we have it, all the 'visual' proofs of sums of powers before you have to start using more than three dimensions, which isn't very 'visual' for humans.

 $$
 \begin{aligned}